dillonmabry/Client-Server-RockPaperScissors/README.md

 A simple client/server user interaction using a rock, paper, scissors method/game

 ####Known Glitches
--While loops not generated, so once the game is over user must run both the Server/Client drivers respectively

--Once the game is over connection is closed for security purposes of the project test

--If an invalid choice is entered other than "rock", "paper", or "scissors" (case insensitive) program will exit
+-If an invalid choice is entered other than "rock", "paper", or "scissors" (case insensitive) program will exit and connection will close

+-If invalid player again choice is entered the program will exit and connection will close

 **My Links**